 The roots of my current processes of practice can be traced back to the childhood play which so infuriated my mother.
 Now I can give myself permission to, ‘fiddle about’, to see where processes lead.

 Around me, the environment often provides unexpected moments of beauty and fascination.
 They can be transitory.
-A speedy sketch or camera lens may occasionally capture the excitement, but it is also good to learn to appreciate the moment for what it is and to allow the senses to explore, discover and dance.
+A speedy sketch or camera lens may capture the excitement, but it is good to learn to appreciate the moment for what it is and to allow the senses to explore, discover and dance.
 This is an important area of personal development and can be especially difficult for an impatient person such as myself.

 Cameras are essential for my processes of practice.
 They record processes, the ephemeral, the passage of time and assist in focussing the attention on interesting details, as when light is observed creating diverting effects.

-Whilst a painter will set out specifically to produce a painting, more often than not I will not have an outcome in mind.
+Whilst a painter will set out specifically to produce a painting, more often than not I will not have a method or an outcome in mind.
 The processes and materials with which I work, are of an interest in themselves and can lead and determine the outcome, whatever that might be.